What Are Zero-Day Attacks & How Can You Prevent Them?

 How to Protect Against Zero Day Attacks

-It is difficult to protect yourself from the possibility of a zero day attack, as they can take many forms.
-Almost any type of security hole could be exploited as a zero day if a fix is not produced on time.
+It is difficult to protect yourself from the possibility of a zero-day attack, as they can take many forms.
+Almost any type of security hole could be exploit as a zero-day if a fix is not produced on time.
 Additionally, many software developers intentionally try not to publicly reveal the vulnerability, in the hope that they can release a patch before hackers find out the vulnerability is present.

-- Stay informed: Zero Day exploits aren’t always published, but sometimes you’ll hear about a vulnerability that could potentially be exploited.
-If you stay tuned to the news and pay attention to versions from your software vendors, you may have time to put security measures in place or respond to a threat before it is exploited. .
+Zero Day exploits aren’t always published, but sometimes you’ll hear about a vulnerability that could potentially be exploited.
+If you stay tune to the news and pay attention to versions from your software vendors, you may have time to put security measures in place or respond to a threat before it is exploited. .